umarhassan-mitodl/9.69-spring-2003/content/pages/readings.md

 Association & Categorization
 ----------------------------

-Gluck, M., and G. Bower. "{{% resource_link "e0d59c04-0cfd-4c81-9dc6-5d55e5a6df2a" "From Conditioning to Category Learning: An Adaptive Network Model" %}}." _Journal of Experimental Psychology: General_ 8 (1988): 37-50.
+Gluck, M., and G. Bower. "[From Conditioning to Category Learning: An Adaptive Network Model](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?cmd=Retrieve&db=PubMed&dopt=Citation&list_uids=2971760)." _Journal of Experimental Psychology: General_ 8 (1988): 37-50.

 > _PubMed abstract:_ We used adaptive network theory to extend the Rescorla-Wagner (1972) least mean squares (LMS) model of associative learning to phenomena of human learning and judgment.
 In three experiments subjects learned to categorize hypothetical patients with particular symptom patterns as having certain diseases.
 When one disease is far more likely than another, the model predicts that subjects will substantially overestimate the diagnosticity of the more valid symptom for the rare disease.
 The results of Experiments 1 and 2 provide clear support for this prediction in contradistinction to predictions from probability matching, exemplar retrieval, or simple prototype learning models.
 Experiment 3 contrasted the adaptive network model with one predicting pattern-probability matching when patients always had four symptoms (chosen from four opponent pairs) rather than the presence or absence of each of four symptoms, as in Experiment 1.
 The results again support the Rescorla-Wagner LMS learning rule as embedded within an adaptive network model.